guidemetothemoon/kristhecodingunicorn/content/english/post/azure_chaos_studio.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "Resilience testing of Azure services with Azure Chaos Studio"
+date: "2023-09-21"
-title = "Resilience testing of Azure services with Azure Chaos Studio" date = "2023-09-21" description = "In this blog post we will explore how you can use Azure Chaos Studio to ensure resilience of non-Kubernetes services in Azure like App Service, Key Vault, Virtual Machine, etc." draft = false tags = [
+description: "In this blog post we will explore how you can use Azure Chaos Studio to ensure resilience of non-Kubernetes services in Azure like App Service, Key Vault, Virtual Machine, etc."
+draft: false
+tags: [
     "azure",
     "devops",
     "chaos-engineering",
     "azure-chaos-studio",
     "sre"
 ]
-slug = "azure-services-resilience-testing-with-azure-chaos-studio"
+slug: "azure-services-resilience-testing-with-azure-chaos-studio"
-aliases = ["azure_chaos_studio"]
+aliases: ["azure_chaos_studio"]
-+++

-{{< table_of_contents >}}
+---

 ***This blog post is a contribution to Azure Back to School - an annual community event taking place in September.
 For the Community by the Community, during the whole month of September, contributors share their knowledge and experience about Azure.
 You're welcome to check out all the contributions here:*** [2023 Azure Back to School Session Schedule](https://azurebacktoschool.github.io/edge%20case/azure-back-to-school-2023-session-schedule)